atlantidezign/copyman/docs/USAGE.md

 - By clicking the **Set Name Filter** button, it selects the items that contain the specified string while deselecting the others.
 - By clicking the **Add Addictive Name Filter** button, it adds the items that match, without altering the others.
 - By clicking the **Add Subtractive Name Filter** button, it removes any selected item that matches with the string.
-- In the **Name Filters List** you can see all Name filters applyed and remove individual filters.
+- In the **Name Filters List** you can see all Name filters applied and remove individual filters.
 - Using the **Clear Name Filters** button, it removes the Name filters.

 #### Date Filters